aaryaranjit03/ML-Lab/README.md

 # ML-Lab
-Lab Assignments by Aarya Ranjit (2213065)
-Please check branches for new assignments
+Lab Assignments by Aarya Ranjit (2213065).
+Please check branches for new assignments.